 What if I am already repaying my loan?

-With the COVID-19 outbreak, Alberta Student Aid is encouraging students to use their online services as it will result in faster processing times.
+Since the COVID-19 outbreak, Alberta Student Aid has been encouraging students to use their online services as it will result in faster processing times.
+Alberta Student Aid continues to encourage students to use online services in the 2021-22 academic year.

 Students who incur additional expenses due to COVID-19 can login to their Alberta Student Aid account to submit a Request for Review and upload any supporting documentation.
 Alberta Student Aid will consider the requests on a case-by-case basis.